edgelesssys/contrast/docs/docs/howto/workload-deployment/TLS-configuration.md

 Your app should turn on client authentication to ensure peers are running as confidential containers, too.
 See the [Certificate Authority](../../architecture/components/service-mesh.md#public-key-infrastructure) section for detailed information about these certificates.

-The following example shows how to configure a Golang app, with error handling omitted for clarity.
+The following example shows how to configure a Go app, with error handling omitted for clarity.

 <Tabs groupId="golang-tls-setup">
 <TabItem value="client" label="Client">